The Design House

 From Web 1.0 to Web 2.0 and beyond…(yawn)

-Design, of course, is much more than web design, but no doubt you’ve already discovered that teh Netz is eating up as many designers as you can throw at it (om nom nom) and still hungers for more.
+Design, of course, is much more than web design, but no doubt you’ve already discovered that the Netz is eating up as many designers as you can throw at it (om nom nom) and still hungers for more.

 Personally, I sometimes miss the days when the phrase “web design” was itself an oxymoron — the days when it was up to programmers alone to make the Internet look halfway decent.
 Some had design training, some had instinctive talent, and many just didn’t care how it looked…as long as it loaded in an hour or less and didn’t crash.

-Which brings up a good point to think about: why are so many web pages so similar in appearance?
+Another good point to think about: why are so many web pages so similar in appearance?

 Is it the “Anna Karenina rule” (“All happy families resemble one another, each unhappy family is unhappy in its own way”)?
 Is there really only one best way (granted, with many distinct variations) to design a site?